 How would that feel?
 Is that something you’d welcome?

-For the emotionally abusive person, it might be incredibly hard to accept, but someone who has been deeply wounded over a long period of time may choose never to engage with their former abuser again.
+To anyone who has been abusive to someone they care about, it’s important to realize that a person who has been deeply wounded over a long period of time may choose never to engage with their former abuser again.

 When an abuse survivor makes a decision like that, they aren’t necessarily concerned or thinking about the abuser’s need for closure or validation.
 They’re usually thinking about their own right to heal, wanting to move forward on their own terms.
-They are no longer trying to meet the needs of someone who may never have met theirs.
+The relationship is over, and they are no longer trying to meet the needs of someone who may never have met theirs.

 Some survivors can find closure within themselves without needing any further interaction with the person who hurt them.
-Others may actually seek answers from them as to why someone who loved them hurt them in the first place.
-But everyone’s steps to healing are unique to them.
+Others may actually seek answers from the other person, asking why they would cause so much suffering to someone they were supposed to love and care for.

 To the woman who wrote to me: you may be seeking closure after hurting your partner, but it’s vital you respect his space and silence.
 That’s what he needs from you now.